mit-rss/visual_servoing/README.md

 ### Other Tips/FAQ:

 **Debugging cone detection on the car**
 The actual cones and orange tape tracks != dataset cones.
 One useful debug step is to publish live pictures (particularly, the HSV mask).
 This should let you debug in realtime.
 We have included a basic debug pipeline already in the template code.
 We also have included a node in the `parking_deploy.launch` file that compresses the image so it can streamed to your computer at a **much** higher rate.
-So in `rqt_image_view` select the `cone_debug_img_compressed/compressed` topic.
-This requires the `compressed-image-transport` package which you can install via `sudo apt install ros-melodic-compressed-image-transport` or by pulling the latest version of the docker image.
+In `rqt_image_view` select `cone_debug_img_compressed/compressed` to view the compressed topic.